Exabyte-io/documentation/docs/cli/jobs.md

 ## Sample Batch Scripts

+Sample batch scripts for the available [queue types]() are given below.
 A common convention is to append the suffix ".pbs" or ".job" or ".sh" to batch scripts.

 ### Debug queue (D)